source-academy/general/deployment/backend/terraform.md

 10. Initialise Terraform by running `terraform init` (in the current directory i.e. `cadet/deployment/terraform`).

-11. [Import](https://www.terraform.io/docs/cli/commands/import.html) any existing resources, if needed.
-(This most likely applies to any existing S3 buckets that you would like to re-use.)

-    If you are starting from scratch, then there is nothing to import.

-12. Provision the resources by running `terraform apply`.
+11. Provision the resources by running `terraform apply`.

+    Note: if you are running on Mac, ensure that you have granted your Terminal and/or whatever application you are running Terraform through (e.g. VS Code using its built-in terminal) has the Full Disk Access permission.

+    Note: if you encounter an error like this:

+    > error creating Secrets Manager Secret: InvalidRequestException: You can't create this secret because a secret with
+    > this name is already scheduled for deletion

+    you will have to use the AWS CLI to force-delete the secret:

+    ```
+    aws secretsmanager delete-secret --force-delete-without-recovery --secret-id secret-id-here
+    ```

-13. In AWS IoT, create a Thing Group and name it `<unique-identifier>-sling`.
+12. In AWS IoT, create a Thing Group and name it `<unique-identifier>-sling`, if a thing group by that name does not already exist.
 Go to the Security tab and attach the `<unique-identifier>-sling` policy to it.

     (This is done because Terraform's AWS provider does not yet support thing groups.)

-14. Go to CloudFront.
+13. Go to CloudFront.
 Create or update the distribution for the backend.

     If you already have a distribution configured for the backend in the past, simply update the origin to the ELB that was just created.